ksanjana14/personal-portfolio/README.md

 # personal-portfolio
-This repository is for my personal portfolio website
+This website is a static website that show cases my skills, projects, expertise and experience It contains all my projects and certification.